 Surface Laptop 3 Review

-Surface Laptop 3 review the third-gen laptop is more of a nip and tuck socket from the previous generation.
-It provides more power, a larger trackpad.
+Surface Laptop 3 review the third-gen laptop is more of a nip and tuck socket than the previous generation.
+It provides more power, and a larger trackpad.

 And finally adds a USB-C port (but not at Thunderbolt 3 speeds, which seems odd).
 A larger 15-inch model is also available, but we’re reviewing the standard 13.5-inch model here.